DANS-KNAW/easy-split-multi-deposit/README.md

   Options:

-    -s, --staging-dir  <arg>   A directory in which the deposit directories are created, after which they will be moved to the 'output-deposit-dir'.
+    -i, --identifier-info  <arg>   CSV file in which information about the created deposits is reported -s, --staging-dir  <arg>       A directory in which the deposit directories are created, after which they will be moved to the 'output-deposit-dir'.
 If not specified, the value of 'staging-dir' in 'application.properties' is used.
-    -v, --validate             Only validates the input of a Multi-Deposit ingest -h, --help                 Show help message
+    -v, --validate                 Validates the input of a Multi-Deposit ingest -h, --help                     Show help message
         --version                  Show version of this program

    trailing arguments:
     multi-deposit-dir (required)    Directory containing the Submission Information Package to process.
 This